Full Form of PFI – Private Finance Initiative

 - It is a contractual arrangement between the private sector authority and a consortium of private sector investors.

-- The essential feature is that it uses private finance (i.e., private sector debt as well as underwritten equity) to fund public projects and services.
+- The essential feature is that it uses private finance (i.e., private sector debt and underwritten equity) to fund public projects and services.

-- In return for the services provided, the consortium is remunerated for the quantum of services provided and based on their compliance with the performance standards.
+- In return for the services provided, the consortium reimburses for the quantum of services provided based on their compliance with the performance standards.

 Scope

-What are the projects that can be undertaken under a Private Finance Initiative arrangement?
+What are the projects that can be undertaken under a Private Finance Initiative procurement?
+Let us find out through the explanation below.

-- In this case, public sector authority firstly contracts with Special Purpose Vehicle (SPV), which is basically a consortium of private sector undertakings.
-SPVs are owned by private sector investors made for special purposes.
+- In this case, public sector authority firstly contracts with Special Purpose Vehicle (SPV), a consortium of private sector undertakings.
+Private sector investors own SPVs made for special purposes.

-- The funding available with the consortium is used for building and overall maintenance of the project.
-While the project is under progress, SPV may help in contract amendments between the public sector and the facility provider, and for this service, it may charge additional fees.
+- The funding available with the consortium is used for the building and overall maintenance of the project.
+While the project is in progress, SPV may help in contract amendments between the public sector and the facility provider, and for this service, it may charge additional fees.

-- The contracts’ tenure is usually for a period of 25-30 years, depending on the requirements and nature of each project.
-During the project tenure, SPV undertakes works and is remunerated by the public sector authority on a “no service, no fees” basis.
-This means that the public sector authority prescribes certain “output specifications” regarding the outcomes to be achieved by the SPV.
+- The contracts' tenure is usually 25-30 years, depending on the requirements and nature of each project.
+During the project tenure, SPV undertakes work, and the private sector authority reimburses on a "no service, no fees" basis.
+It means that the public sector authority prescribes certain "output specifications" regarding the outcomes to be achieved by the SPV.

-- If certain standards as specified as not met by SPV, the relevant portion is fees are put on hold until such standards are met.
+- If SPV does not meet certain standards, the relevant portion of fees are put on hold until such standards are met.

-- However, if SPV does not improve the standards over time, public sector authority may terminate the contract and take ownership of the project itself.
+- However, if SPV does not improve the standards over time, the public sector authority may terminate the contract and take ownership of the project.

 Examples